Online Reporting System RCRAInfo

 Who Needs to Report?

-In CT, all generators that are considered large quantity generators in odd-numbered years and treatment, storage, and disposal facilities (TSDFs) are required to report biennially.
-In CT, generator categories vary slightly from federal definitions.
+In Connecticut, all generators that are considered large quantity generators in odd-numbered years and Treatment, Storage, and Disposal Facilities (TSDFs) are required to report biennially.
+Connecticut still refers to Very Small Quantity Generators (VSQGs) as Conditionally Exempt Small Quantity Generators (CESQG) but otherwise generator status mirrors Federal requirements..
 A large quantity generator (LQG) is a facility that:

 • Generates 2,200 lbs or more of hazardous waste in a single month, or